syncfusion-content/javascript-docs/js/Grid/Columns.md

 The grid has options to merge the grid cells based on the required conditions.
 This can be enabled by setting [`allowCellMerging`](http://help.syncfusion.com/js/api/ejgrid#members:allowcellmerging "allowCellMerging") property as `true` and the merge conditions can be defined in [`mergeCellInfo`](http://help.syncfusion.com/js/api/ejgrid#events:mergecellinfo "mergeCellInfo") event.
 In this event, you can get the column details and data of that particular row and column which is helpful in defining conditions.

-You can merge the rows and cells of grid, using `rowMerge`, `colMerge` and `merge` functions available in [`mergeCellInfo`](http://help.syncfusion.com/js/api/ejgrid#events:mergecellinfo "mergeCellInfo") event’s argument.
+You can merge the rows and cells of grid, using `rowMerge`, `colMerge` and `merge` functions available in [`mergeCellInfo`](http://help.syncfusion.com/js/api/ejgrid#events:mergecellinfo "mergeCellInfo") event's argument.

 The following code example describes the above behavior.